BenjaminSiskoo/nSide/README.txt

   in existence will be able to run.
   All official SA-1 games will work, but homebrew writers are advised to use flash cartridges on their actual Super Famicoms or SNESes instead.
-  *Magical Drop (JPN) (1.0) does not play voice effects, and it hangs when trying to show the Game Over screen in Endless Mode (とことんモード).
-  Known to affect actual hardware.
   *Super Bonk's demo sequence is mis-timed.
 Bonk falls short of entering a pipe, which ruins the rest of the demo as he continues reading inputs and gets stuck in the area above the pipe.